sc-zhang/popCNV/README.md

 This software is used for calculating copy number of genes, and get top 5% genes which selected by humans.

 ### Citation
 Zhang Shengcheng, Zhang Xingtan* 2020.
-"PopCNV: briging gaps between CNV and selection."
+"PopCNV: bridging gaps between CNV and selection."
 Manuscript preparation

 ###  Dependencies